bowb/lds-respond/README.md

 # How to

 Uses two different email accounts to auto reply to the Reply-to field sent in emails.
 Avoids email loops.
 Only works with gmail ssl for now, using two different gmail accounts.
-The account have to have Less Secure app permissions turned on and no two factor enabled.
+The accounts have to have Less Secure app permissions turned on and no two factor enabled.
 See https://support.google.com/accounts/answer/6010255?hl=en

 Change the words in the autoresponser.py file to filter on specified words.
 TODO: loads words from file.